oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

     * [List of Mentors](#list-of-mentors)
     * [Communication](#communication)

-Oppia has applied to participate in [Google Summer of Code 2018](https://developers.google.com/open-source/gsoc/)!
+Oppia is participating in [Google Summer of Code 2018](https://developers.google.com/open-source/gsoc/)!
 GSoC is a global program which offers post-secondary students an opportunity to discover and work with open source organizations over the course of 3 months, while being paid a stipend.
 Students work closely with one or more mentors from an open source organization in order to implement either a project idea by the organization, or a proposal of their own.

-Since GSoC mentoring organizations will [not be announced until February 12, 2018](https://developers.google.com/open-source/gsoc/timeline), it is not yet known whether Oppia will be participating in GSoC 2018.
-This page will be updated accordingly once it is known whether Oppia is participating.
-You might also be interested in our GSoC info pages from previous years: [2017](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017), [2016](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2016).
+You might be interested in our GSoC info pages from previous years: [2017](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017), [2016](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2016).

-That said, please note that acceptance into GSoC isn't a prerequisite for [becoming an Oppia contributor](https://github.com/oppia/oppia/wiki).
+Please note, however, that acceptance into GSoC isn't a prerequisite for [becoming an Oppia contributor](https://github.com/oppia/oppia/wiki).
 The Oppia project is run by the community for the community, and we warmly welcome anyone who'd like to help out!

 # Students
 GSoC is an excellent opportunity for students to get paid to work on an open source project.
 If you're interested in applying as a student, you should definitely read the following resources: